brenomatos/brenomatos.github.io/_news/announcement_2.md

 related_posts: false
 ---

 I had the opportunity to do an Internship at EPFL during the summer, working under Professor Robert West and alongside his PhD student Manoel Ribeiro.
+Read more about it in my blog post!

 ***